CesarChaMal/sportRadarExercise/README.md

 - **Builder Pattern**: Facilitates constructing complex `Match` objects.
 This pattern is crucial for creating instances with multiple parameters, avoiding confusion with multiple constructors.
 - **Abstract Factory Pattern**: Enables the instantiation of `Match` objects with pre-defined configurations, allowing for flexibility in creating matches for different types of sports.
 - **Observer Pattern**: Supports notifying interested parties of changes in match states, ensuring that components such as the scoreboard UI are updated in real time.
 - **Command Pattern**: Used to encapsulate all requests to the scoreboard as executable commands, allowing for undo operations and logging changes.
+Modern Spring Boot implementation provides database-aware commands with full undo capability.
 - **State Pattern**: Manages changes in match state (e.g., from not started, in progress, to finished) in a robust and extensible manner.
 - **Strategy Pattern**: Employs flexible scoring strategies that can adapt to various game rules or phases, such as regular time or extra time.
 The library implements **three distinct strategy approaches**:
   - **Classic Strategy Pattern**: Traditional OOP approach with `ScoringStrategy` interface